18 Things You Didn’t Know Were Banned from Disney Parks

 This seems like the most random rule of all, but it actually makes a lot of sense.
 These plastic items are only forbidden from Animal Kingdom, since they could pose a hazard to the animals if eaten.
 So if you’re hoping to reenact Up, keep the balloons out of Animal Kingdom.

 Yes, Disney parks do have designated smoking areas—but their days are numbered!
-In March 2019, the official Disney Parks blog posted a few new and updated rules that will go into effect on May 1, 2019.
+In March 2019, the official Disney Parks blog posted a few new and updated rules that went into effect on May 1, 2019.
 One of them?
 A complete ban on smoking, which was previously allowed only in designated areas in the parks.
-As of May 2019, smokers will only be able to light up in certain spots outside the parks (and yes, that includes vaping).
+As of May 2019, smokers are only able to light up in certain spots outside the parks (and yes, that includes vaping).
 Considering that smoking is also one of the three things never allowed in Disney movies, it’s not too surprising that they’ve also outright banned it from their parks.

 Disney parks’ restriction on stroller size is nothing new.
-You used to be able to bring in your stroller as long as it was smaller than 36″ x 52″, but the newly announced rules require all strollers to be slightly skinnier: 31″ x 52″.
+You used to be able to bring in your stroller as long as it was smaller than 36″ x 52″, but the new rules require all strollers to be slightly skinnier: 31″ x 52″.
 The new rules also prohibit stroller wagons, even if they fit within the allotted dimensions, in an effort to “ease guest flow” and “ease congestion.”
 Should you forget the rule and try to bring in a too-big stroller, though, Disney won’t make you carry your kid; they will have smaller strollers available for rent.

 Considering that one of Disney’s most beloved, successful films of all time is entirely about ice, it might seem a little harsh to outright ban ice cubes from the parks.
 But the Disney FAQ page assures would-be visitors that its newly enacted ban on “loose and dry ice” is to allow for a more streamlined bag-check process.
 Fortunately, you can still bring in reusable ice packs and get cups of ice for free inside the parks.
 Now that you know what not to bring, check out our insider tips for the best Disney trip ever.